 We intend to offer the shares in the U.S. and Canada through the U.S. underwriters and elsewhere through the international managers.
 Merrill Lynch, Pierce, Fenner & Smith Incorporated, ING Barings LLC, C.E.
 Unterberg, Towbin, CIBC World Markets Corp. and Gerard Klauer Mattison & Co., Inc. are acting as U.S. representatives of the U.S. underwriters named below.
-Subject to the terms and conditions described in a U.S. purchase agreement among us and the U.S. underwriters, and concurrently with the sale of 454,300 shares to the international managers, we have agreed to sell to the U.S. underwriters, and the U.S. underwriters severally have agreed to purchase from us, the number of shares listed opposite their names below.
+Subject to the terms and conditions described in a U.S. purchase agreement among us, the selling stockholders and the U.S. underwriters, and concurrently with the sale of $500,000\ {\rm shares}$ to the international managers, we and the selling stockholders have agreed to sell to the U.S. underwriters, and the U.S. underwriters severally have agreed to purchase from us and the selling stockholders, the number of shares listed opposite their names below.

-NUMBER OF SHARES

-U.S. UNDERWRITER
+U.S. UNDERWRITER SHARES

 Merrill Lynch, Pierce, Fenner & Smith

-Incorporated 726,880
+Incorporated

-ING Barings LLC 454,300
+ING Barings LLC

 C.E.
-Unterberg, Towbin 272,580
+Unterberg, Towbin

-CIBC World Markets Corp 272,580
+CIBC World Markets Corp

-Gerard Klauer Mattison & Co., Inc 90,860
+Gerard Klauer Mattison & Co., Inc

-Total 1,817,200
+Total 2,000,000

-========
+==========